 Computer scientist Alan Kay famously said, "The best way to predict the future is to invent it."
 In that spirit, I would invite you to lend your unique vision and abilities to our bold enterprise, as together we create an impactful future for healthcare delivery, disease prevention, and biomedical discovery.

-At SBMI, we are Transforming Data to Power Human HealthTM.
+At McWilliams School of Biomedical Informatics, we are Transforming Data to Power Human HealthTM.

-Jiajie Zhang, PhD Dean
+Jiajie Zhang, PhD